froggey/Mezzano/README.md

 See the MBuild repo: (https://github.com/froggey/MBuild)

-For help & support or to follow development, join the #mezzano IRC channel on Freenode (irc.freenode.net)
+For help & support or to follow development, join the #mezzano IRC channel on Libera Chat (irc.libera.chat)

 ## Major changes since Demo 4